godfreybuddy/GodfreyProjects/TextEx/README.md

 ## About
-TextEx was a semester capstone simulation of a software engineering job.
+TextEx was a semester capstone simulation of software engineering in the field.
 The project itself was to create an application based off of stakeholder's specifications in which a user could load and store various texts and then search through all cataloged texts to return queried information.